MAVA JEWELRY BLOG

 Where to get custom jewelry?
 My friends often ask me this question.
 They think custom jewellers are separate than wholesale or retail stores.
 Let’s back up on that statement.
 For those who don’t know, wholesale is buying jewellery in bulk from a producer and selling it for very affordable price, either directly to the client or to other sellers, kind of like being the middle man, where managing logistics is central for a wholesaler.
 The words retail stores are where goods or jewelry pieces in our case are actually designed and made in-house and the retailer tends to be the jeweller who sells his or her own product directly to the client.

 In our case, we own a family run business here at MAVA and we deal with our clients face-to-face based in Greater Montreal, or online if the client contacts us from far away.
 This means that we are a retail/e-commerce store.
 Now, to answer the question of where to get custom jewelry?
-It might come as a surprise, but half the jewelry that we are selling on the website presently came to fruition thanks to clients who first contacted us, asking if we make custom jewelry.
+It might come as a surprise, but a few items that we are selling on the website presently came to fruition thanks to clients who first contacted us, asking if we make custom jewelry.

 Our jewelry varies greatly due to broad creation demands from our clientele.
 One of the latest designs that was asked to be made is this gargoyle piece.
 The client wanted a small keychain and a pair of cufflinks from it.
 Link will be posted once we list the item.